Common Misconceptions about CBD Oil Debunked

 CBD can get you “High”: CBD oil is often mistaken as one of the psychoactive components prevalent in the cannabis plant.
 If you dig deep, then you will get to know that there are roughly 104 compounds present in the cannabis plant.
 Out of those, Tetrahydrocannabinol, commonly known as THC, is the main compound which can make you “high”.
 Whereas, CBD products consist of only 0.2% of THC making them somewhat safe suitable for consumption.

-All CBD oils are procured from Marijuana: CBD is being acknowledged as one of the medicinal plants used for the treatment of various diseases and ailments.
-But, it is not right to say that CBD is derived from marijuana.
+All CBD oils are procured from Marijuana: It is not right to say that CBD is derived from marijuana.
 Hemp, Cannabidiol, and Marijuana come from the same plant (cannabis) but the amount of THC varies in each.
 CBD oil is procured from Hemp or the Cannabis plant which contains only 0.2% of THC.

 Hemp Seed Oil and CBD oil are same: Many people often get confused between CBD oil and Hempseed oil and usually use these terms interchangeably.
 A major misconception is that these oils are the same, however, the truth is hempseed and CBD are two different oils with unique properties.
 Hempseed oil, on the other hand, is derived from the seeds of the cannabis plant, whereas, CBD oil is extracted from the flowers, leaves and of the plant.